-Secondary Offering
+Secondary Offerings

-On April 4, 2018, Stelco Holdings announced the completion of a bought deal secondary offering (the Offering) of 10,000,000 common shares of Stelco Holdings by Bedrock B.V. at a price of \$21.75 per common share for aggregate gross proceeds of \$217.5 million.
-The net proceeds of the Offering, after deducting the underwriter commission, were paid to Bedrock B.V.
-Prior to the
+On April 4, 2018, Stelco Holdings announced the completion of a bought deal secondary offering (April Offering) of 10,000,000 common shares of Stelco Holdings by Bedrock B.V. at a price of \$21.75 per common share for aggregate gross proceeds of \$217.5 million to the selling shareholder.
+The net proceeds of the April Offering, after deducting the underwriter commission, were paid to Bedrock B.V.